mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 | Amazon Affiliate Earnings | $166.43     | $128.39     | <font color="red">-$38.04 (-23%)</font>      |
 | **Total Earnings**        | **$362.28** | **$220.48** | **<font color="red">-$141.80 (-39%)</font>** |

+Is It Keto took a big hit in March amid COVID-19 panic, but it's been growing consistently every week since then.

 ## Attracting visitors to Portfolio Rebalancer but no sales

 ## Is It Keto and the long tail